semantic-release-plus/semantic-release-plus/packages/srp/docs/developer-guide/js-api.md

 The [writable stream](https://nodejs.org/api/stream.html#stream_writable_streams) used to log errors.

-It allows to configure **semantic-release** to write errors to a specific stream rather than the local `process.stderr`.
+It allows to configure **semantic-release-plus** to write errors to a specific stream rather than the local `process.stderr`.

 ### Result